.

 Key Takeaways

-Who might need Private Individual Health Insurance?
+Who Might Need Private Individual Health Insurance in Canada?

 Self-Employed Individuals